ARTICLE 1. NAME

 3.3: Wherever the term "Member" is used, it shall mean an individual who is a member in good standing of the Chapter and who is also a member in good standing in any membership grade of the Society.
 (See Article 4 of the Society's Constitution.)

 3.4: Wherever the term "Scholarship Fund" is used, it shall mean the Scholarship Endowment Fund authorized by Section 5.1 of this Constitution.

 ARTICLE 4.
 ORGANIZATION

-4.1: The Chapter is established pursuant to Article 5 of the Constitution of the Society of Fire Protection Engineers, as incorporated under the laws of the Commonwealth of Massachusetts, as a not-for-profit organization of individual members with voting rights vested in the individual members of the Chapter.
-The New England Chapter was organized as a local chapter of the Society of Fire Protection Engineers on April 22, 1954 and its charter granted by the Society on May 19, 1955.
+4.1: The Chapter is established pursuant to Article 5 of the Constitution of the Society of Fire Protection Engineers, as incorporated under the laws of the State of California, as a not-for-profit organization of individual members with voting rights vested in the individual members of the Chapter.
+The NCNSFPE was organized as a local chapter of the Society of Fire Protection Engineers on January 27, 1954.

 4.2: The Chapter may receive, own, and maintain funds and property and may use or apply the whole or any part of the income therefrom and the principal thereof as necessary to accomplish its objectives.